Go GREEN with Heatherlea!

 - our meals and picnics are free from disposable plastic.
 We don't use plastic spoons, forks, single use drinks bottles, plates or yoghurt cartons.
 All utensils are reusable.

 - our organic kitchen garden, now in its 19th season, means negligible food miles to your plate.
-We will soon install a polytunnel to extend the range and lifetime of our kitchen garden so even more produce can be grown right here, in the most sustainable manner.
+We grow a large amount of our produce right here in the hotel garden in the most sustainable manner.
 See below!

 Around the world;